 The safety of children has dramatically improved over the years thanks to improved car seat design and the introduction of child car seat laws.
 When the first car seat was invented in the 1930s it’s aim was purely to keep children contained while the car was moving, safety wasn’t a consideration.
 Today, with far more faster cars on the roads, car seats are an essential part of keeping children safe during car journeys.
+Whether you drive a used Peugeot or a Ferrari, you’re going to have to make sure you have the right car seat for your child if you’re going to drive with kids in the car.
 Thanks to research and new technologies the safety design of car seats is always improving and the laws become tighter.
 It can be confusing for parents, especially when the rules differ to the use of car seats for their older children.
 Read our handy guide on children’s car seats to ensure you are up to date:

 Nowadays, it’s hard to believe that it was only in 1983, that front seat belt wearing regulations for drivers and passengers (both adult and children) came into force.
 It was only in 1989, that wearing rear seat belts became compulsory for children under 14.
 In 1991, it also became compulsory for adults to wear seat belts in the back of a car.

 Children’s Car Seat Laws

 In regards to children, wearing a seat belt is not enough.
 A car seat is essential to ensure they are kept safe in the car.